johnmuth81/vision/README.md

 # vision
-vision 8.0 Release with compilable source and vision protocol
+Sandbox to work out best repo managemeant for vision 8.0 Release with compilable source and vision protocol